-The spring blockbuster “Divergent” arrives on home video Tuesday, bringing the first film based on Veronica Roth’s bestselling young adult book trilogy to Blu-ray and DVD and digital download.
-The dystopian adventure film, which has earned nearly $275 million at the worldwide box office since opening in March, follows Tris Prior (Shailene Woodley), a young heroine in a future version of Chicago where people are tested and sorted into five factions based on personality.
+While the spring blockbuster “Divergent” doesn’t arrive on Blu-ray and DVD until Aug.
+5, the first film based on Veronica Roth’s bestselling young adult book trilogy is available for digital download Tuesday, giving fans a chance to catch up with the dystopian adventure set in a future version of Chicago.
+“Divergent,” which has earned nearly $275 million at the worldwide box office since opening in March, follows Tris Prior (Shailene Woodley), a young heroine where people are tested and sorted into five factions based on personality.
 Tris finds out she is divergent, meaning she has an aptitude for multiple factions and doesn’t fall neatly into one category — a dangerous trait in the rigidly divided society.
 She hides her divergence and decides to join Dauntless, the faction based on bravery, where she finds herself among a group of tattooed warriors.
-Hero Complex readers can check out a clip from one of the special […]
+Hero […]

 March 21, 2014 | 6:00 a.m.